-Few writers are able to bring together the counter-cultural buzz and familial upheaval of the Thatcherite era as well as Jonathan Weisman does in his new novel, <target=”new”>No. 4 Imperial Lane (released by Twelve Books, August 4, 2015).
-The novel alternates between the settings of Brighton, England, in the 1980s, a time Jason Croley has referred to as the “decade of convulsion,” and colonial Angola in the 1970s, where the war for independence thunders through two continents and the private walls of a family history.
+Few writers are able to bring together the global intricacies and upheaval of the Thatcherite era as well as Jonathan Weisman does in his new novel, No. 4 Imperial Lane (released by Twelve Books, August 4, 2015).
+The novel alternates between the settings of Brighton, England, in the 1980s, a time Jason Croley has referred to as the “decade of convulsion,” and colonial Angola in the 1970s, where the war for independence thunders through the private walls of a family drama.
 Weisman does all this with expert ease, humor, and psychological insight.

-The novel leads with the story of David Heller, an American studying abroad who’s left the States to escape his own grieving family after the death of his sister years ago.
-He extends his stay by taking a job nursing Hans Bromwell, a member of the fallen aristocracy.
-The son of a former MP, Hans is paralyzed and living with his sister, Elizabeth, in a muddled mess of a house at No. 4 Imperial Lane.
-While caring for Hans, David learns the story of the Bromwells, about their lives in Angola during its independence movement.
-It’s a coming-of-age story, and a combination of a lighthearted exploration of human interaction imbued with political commentary.
-It fully succeeds at being immersive and engaging as the story swings from scenes in embassy backrooms to pot-filled dormitories, recounted lost loves, and front-line colonial battlefields.
-There is no way to get bored reading this book.
-It’s a wholly edifying experience and, for better or for worse, when you finally do find a moment to set it aside, you might just go down a Wikipedia rabbit hole researching things you wish you knew a whole lot more about.
-This book lingers long after the first read.
+Though the novel is a coming-of-age story, it’s also a lighthearted exploration of how geopolitical forces shape a family history.
+It fully succeeds at being immersive and engaging as the story swings from scenes in embassy backrooms to pot-filled dormitories, recountings of lost loves, and flashbacks to front-line colonial battlefields.
+There is no way to get bored reading this book, and even when you finally do find a moment to set it aside, you might just go down a Wikipedia rabbit hole researching things you wish you knew a whole lot more about.

-Weisman is one of those rare writers who can produce precise and exigent reportage but also imaginative, exciting fiction.
-I spoke to him about writing across genres, where his own personal journey intersects with the stories he tells in this novel, and his inspiration for writing about moments in history that seem disparate but connect in resonant ways.
+Weisman, an economic policy reporter for the New York Times, is one of those rare writers who can produce precise and exigent reportage but also imaginative, exciting fiction.
+For this interview, I spoke to him about writing across genres, how his life experiences show up in the novel, and his inspiration for writing about these moments in history.

 —Raluca Albu for Guernica